-- Determines the corporation's strategic direction and formulates and implements its strategic plan on the direction of the business; - Communicates and implements the corporation's vision, mission, values and overall strategy and promotes any organization or stakeholder change in relation to the same; - Oversees the operations of the corporation and manages human and financial resources in accordance with the strategic plan; - Has a good working knowledge of the corporation's industry and market and keeps up to date with its core business purpose;

-- Directs, evaluates and guides the work of the key officers of the corporation; - Manages the corporation's resources prudently and ensures a proper balance of the same; - Provides the Board with timely information and interfaces between the Board and the employees; - Builds the corporate culture and motivates the employees of the corporation; and - Serves as the link between internal operations and external stakeholders. - 2.
-Board Committees a.
-Audit, Compliance and Corporate Governance Committee.
-The Audit, Compliance and Corporate Governance Committee shall be composed of at least three (3) Non-Executive Directors, majority of whom should be Independent Non-Executive Directors, including the Chairman.
-Each member shall have at least an adequate understanding of, or competence in, most of the Corporation's financial management systems and environment.
+- Determines the corporation's strategic direction and formulates and implements its strategic plan on the direction of the business; - Communicates and implements the corporation's vision, mission, values and overall strategy and promotes any organization or stakeholder change in relation to the same; - Oversees the operations of the corporation and manages human and financial resources in accordance with the strategic plan; - Has a good working knowledge of the corporation's industry and market and keeps up-to-date with its core business purpose; - Directs, evaluates and guides the work of the key officers of the corporation; - Manages the corporation's resources prudently and ensures a proper balance of the same; - Provides the Board with timely information and interfaces between the Board and the employees; - Builds the corporate culture and motivates the employees of the corporation; and

+• Serves as the link between internal operations and external stakeholders.

+2. Board Committees

-To aid in complying with the principles of good corporate governance, the Board shall constitute an Audit, Compliance and Corporate Governance Committee.
+To aid in complying with the principles of good corporate governance, the Board shall constitute an Audit and Compliance Committee.